camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 CalledElementBinding has three different values:

-*   latest: always call latest process definition version (the same behaviour without this attribute)
+*   latest: always call latest process definition version (the same behavior without this attribute)
 * 	deployment: if called process definition is part of the same deployment as the calling process definition use version from deployment
 *   version: call fix version of process definition, calledElementVersion is required